hamlim/Compotool-project/Dev/docs.md

 ### TODO's for Webmaster of Compotool.com

 The website is packaged within a folder which includes its own `assets` folder, `bower_components`, `node_modules` folder and with other necessary web pages.
+The entire code base is also available [here]()

 The file structure is as follows:
 ```